Macken-Lopez/Clustering-Zillow/README.md

 1)You will need an env.py file that contains the hostname, username and password of the mySQL database that contains the titanic_db.passengers table.
 Store that env file locally in the repository.

-2)clone my repo (including the wrangle.py, explore.py, and model.py) (confirm .gitignore is hiding your env.py file)

-3)libraries used are pandas, matplotlib, seaborn, numpy, sklearn,scipy, math.
+2)clone my repo (the only file that is irrelevant is rich_modeling.ipynb) 3)libraries used are pandas, matplotlib, seaborn, numpy, sklearn,scipy, math.

 4)you should be able to run Similar Log Error Preditions.